Quadralific/APIR/README.md

 **The project is still in development**.
 I plan adding more features and refractoring the code.
 Feel free to submit a pull request if you want to request a feature!

 # Reporting Bugs or Errors
-Feel free to use the Issues tab to report any errors and bugs :)
+Feel free to use the issues tab to report any errors and bugs :)